Key takeaways

 Think of it as guard rails for money data.
 You get encryption, access control, and audit trails.
 You get trained people and tested playbooks.
 You get secure integrations with banks and gateways.
 And you keep visibility through dashboards and alerts.

 AI Accountant works in this model.
 Our CA led virtual accounting service runs your books, GST, TDS, income tax, payroll, and ROC care in one managed workflow.
-Explore what is included.
 Paired with the right security layer, you reduce fragmentation and close gaps without slowing daily operations.

 Further reading